From Dylan to Steinbrenner: The ‘Catfish’ Chronicles

 “That man is a fiery manager, Let’s get him.”

 “I think you’ll be making a mistake, George.”

 “I want him.
 Let’s get him.”

-Martin, for the remainder of the ’75 season, devoted his attention to the talents and attitudes of the team he inherited with an eye to the future.
+Martin, for the remainder of the ’75 season, devoted his attention to the talents and attitudes of the team he inherited, focusing on its future.
 The club had its gamers: Thurman Munson, Graig Nettles, Lou Pinella, Sparky Lyle and of course, the best pitcher in baseball, Catfish Hunter.
 The New York Yankees were a good team.
 With some fine-tuning, they could be a great team.

 No success like failure … Greatness wasn’t achieved in 1976, but as far as the rest of the American League was concerned, the Yankees did well enough, thank you.
 New York increased its number of regular season wins from 83 to 97, winning the AL East handily.
 Then the Yankees won the AL pennant by defeating the Kansas City Royals of the AL West in the league championship series.
 But even with Thurman Munson, the league’s Most Valuable Player that year, the Yankees were no match for the National League’s juggernaut of the ’70s, the Cincinnati Reds, losing the World Series four games to none.
 George Steinbrenner did not console himself or his players by acknowledging it was the Yankees’ first pennant-winning season in 12 years.
 He walked into the clubhouse after the game and roared at his Yankees, “You oughta hang your heads!”
 Then he walked out and began plotting ways to make his team the next world champions.